eduardogallifaochoa/automationteststore/README.md

 Flow #3 — Guest checkout
 As a guest shopper, I want to checkout with items in my cart, so that I can place an order without creating an account.

-There is an Excel file in the repo with more detailed information about the flows and acceptance criteria.

 ## How to run

 1. Clone the repo and open it in VS Code